 - It can moderate the accuracy requirement of the interface of the base material end face.

-On the one hand to provide additional energy for laser welding, increasing the welding speed and thus the efficiency of the whole welding process.
+Firstly, it provides additional energy for the laser welding process, increasing the speed and efficiency of the welding.

-On the other hand, the plasma arc surrounds the laser, which can produce a heat treatment effect and prolong the cooling time, which also reduces the susceptibility to hardening and residual stresses and improves the microstructural properties of the weld.
+Secondly, the plasma arc surrounds the laser, resulting in a heat treatment effect that extends the cooling time and reduces the risk of hardening and residual stresses, leading to improved microstructural properties of the weld.